 Habitat for Humanity

 Habitat for Humanity is an international non-profit organization that runs volunteer driven home construction projects for needy families domestically and throughout the world.
-Besides the home construction projects, Habitat for Humanity also has a program called “A Brush With Kindness,” which runs exterior improvement projects for qualifying individuals and families.
+Besides the home construction projects, Habitat for Humanity also has a program called “A Brush with Kindness,” which runs exterior improvement projects for qualifying individuals and families.
 Several of A Brush With Kindness projects have organized volunteers and donations to support the construction of wheelchair ramps for seniors.

 that is specifically for low income families to help them get a wheelchair ramp.
 Fraternity brothers and their families operate this community service to give back to the local areas where they live.
 The non-profit organization supports each project with a $1000 grant for materials and helps to organize the volunteer labor.

 Rebuilding Together is another non-profit organization that helps with home modifications and safety improvements for veterans and other needy individuals including seniors.
 Past projects have included the installation of wheelchair ramps, handrails, outdoor lighting, and other improvements to help the resident enter and exit their home safely.
-Learn more.
+Learn more

 National Directory of Home Modification Repair Resources Program

 Housed within the University of Southern California, this team publishes a directory of many programs that assist seniors with the expenses associated with the construction of a wheelchair ramp.
 Search this comprehensive directory

 Similar to the Peace Corps, the National Service operates Senior Corps RSVP, which is a volunteer service program for individuals aged 55 and up.
 Their volunteer projects have included home renovations and wheelchair ramps.
-Learn more about Senior Corps on the National Service site.
+Learn more about Senior Corps on the National Service site

 Centers for Independent Living

 Local centers for independent living offer support and guidance for disabled people in their geographic service area.
 They are an information source on local resources that can help you to find organizations that assist with the cost of a wheelchair ramp.
 The centers also serve as a good resource to help connect with religious organizations, high school woodworking classes, or even union training programs that run projects to help seniors and the disabled in the area.
 To find centers for independent living in the area in which you reside, click here

 In most areas of the country it is possible to find companies that offer wheelchair ramp rentals.
-These services almost always include the installation (and removals) of the ramps.
+These services almost always include the installation (and removal) of the ramps.
 Some situations that might make a rental ramp more attractive than purchasing a permanent one include when there is a short-term need such as during physical rehabilitation or for end-of-life situations.
-Seniors who rent their home or are unsure how long they will live in the house may consider renting one a better option.
+Seniors who rent their home or are unsure how long they will live in the house may also consider renting one a better option.
 Another advantage to consider of rental or temporary ramps is that they are less likely to require any building permits or fees.
 One should always check with the city or local authorities to make sure of the local building codes.

 Sometimes a ramp is not necessary if the individual can walk with the assistance of a walker or a cane.
 In cases such as these, a set of low rise stairs might be better.